 How to Protect Yourself and Your Family from Environmental Toxins

-"These toxins are found in the food we eat, the air we breathe, the products we use, and we are learning more and more about the damage to our bodies caused by environmental toxins."
+"We are learning more and more about the damage to our bodies caused by environmental toxins."

 Everyday environmental toxins are endocrine disruptors that harm our health by disrupting sensitive biological systems.

-Dr. Nancy Lin, PhD, holistic nutritionist, will talk about how to identify and minimize exposure to endocrine disrupting chemicals around you.
+In this post, Dr. Nancy Lin, PhD, holistic nutritionist, will talk about how to identify and minimize exposure to endocrine disrupting chemicals around you.
 She’ll also show you how to help protect yourself and your family from their dangerous inflammatory effects.

 - 00:34: Many environmental toxins are called endocrine disruptors